I'm going to begin today by defining for you what Italians mean by a "heavy fork".

 Wash and slice a big package of mushrooms.
 I wash my mushrooms.
 Some people don't.
 If you don't wash your mushrooms, please don't tell me about it.
 Saute the mushrooms in olive oil and a little butter.
 Cook a pound of pasta.
 I like "little" pasta for the tetrazzini because then you can serve it with a big spoon and it doesn't slide all over the place, but a lot of people use angel hair.
 Today I used "mini-farfalle" (little butterflies).
 Just as cute as it sounds.

 Drain the pasta and add the mushrooms to it.
 Cut up some leftover turkey into small pieces and add it to the pasta and mushrooms.
-Pour the hot sauce over every and mix well.
+Pour the hot sauce over everything and mix well.

 Now, pour the whole thing into a large, buttered baking dish.
 Sprinkle with parmigiano or romano cheese, or whatever you got.
 Bake in a 375 degree over until the cheese starts to brown.